Shmuel Bornsztain (second Sochatchover rebbe): World War I

 His health worsened in 1926 and, upon the advice of his doctors, he moved to Otwock, a resort near Warsaw.
 There he died at the age of 70 on 8 January.
 He was brought to burial in the same ohel (covered grave) as his father, the Avnei Nezer, in Sochaczew.

-His son, Dovid, succeeded him as third Sochatchover Rebbe.
+His 19 children included: 10 sons, David, Ya’akov, Mosheh Eliezer, Hanokh Heynekh, Aharon Yisrael, Avraham, Naphtali Tzvi Hirsch, Simhah Bunim, Hayyim Yitzhak, and Shmuel (born after his father’s decease and his namesake), and nine daughters, Frumeta, Faiga, Margalit, Dobrysz, Hayyah, Sarah Tzinah, Esther Leah, Golda Brakhah, and Hadassah; his son David succeeded him as the third Sochatchover Rebbe, his son Hanokh Heynekh eventually succeeded him as the fourth Sochatchover Rebbe, and most of his other children were murdered by the Nazis during the Holocaust.